 First, you need to prepare your bait or lures.
 You will need to do little to no preparation if using artificial lures, but if going for live bait, there are some things you should do.

 If using fishing pellets, then you need to soak them in water for 5-10 minutes.
 This is necessary to make the hard pellets softer and spongier.
-You can soak the pellets right in the bags they come in.
+You can wash the pellets right in the bags they come in.

-Pick the right time and spot
+Pick the right time and spot.

 - In the southern areas of the United States.

-- At not too great depths since tilapia live in shallow water.
+- At not too great depths since Tilapia live in shallow water.
 Staying along the shoreline is the best option.

-- In warmer seasons when the tilapia have their spawning season.
-As mentioned above, tilapia are very territorial and thus easier to aggravate and attract to a lure during the spawning season.
+- In warmer seasons when the Tilapia have their spawning season.
+As mentioned above, Tilapia are very territorial and thus easier to aggravate and attract to a lure during the spawning season.

-It’s important to know that tilapia are shy, and they will stay away or hide from you.
+It’s important to know that Tilapia are shy, and they will stay away or hide from you.
 Due to this, you shouldn’t be invasive.

-Fasten the lure/bait
+Fasten the lure/bait.

 Cast the lure into the water